-- 1. Obtain samples in accordance with the FOP for AASHTO R 97 and reduce according to the FOP for AASHTO R 47. - 2.
-Test sample size shall conform to the requirements of Table 1.
+1. Obtain samples in accordance with the FOP for AASHTO R 97 and reduce according to the FOP for AASHTO R 47.

+- 2. Test sample size shall conform to the requirements of Table 1.
 Samples larger than the capacity of the container may be tested in two or more increments.
-Results will be combined by calculating the weighted average ($G{mm (avg)}$.).
-If the increments have a specific gravity difference greater than 0.014, the test must be re-run.
+Results will be combined by calculating the weighted average ( $G{mm (avg)}$ .).
+If the increments have a specific gravity difference greater than 0.013, the test must be re-run. - 3.
+Plant-produced samples may be short-term conditioned according to AASHTO R 30 as specified by the agency.